-There’s a LOT of online questionnaires and checklists talking about things you should ask your wedding photographer.
-To be honest, most of them are irrelevant, unpractical, and some talk about too many technical details that most clients wouldn't care or know about!
+There are a LOT of online questionnaires and checklists talking about things you should ask your wedding photographer.
+Most of them are irrelevant, unpractical, and some talk about too many technical details that most clients wouldn't care or know anyway!

 Before going through the questions, this post assumes you've already seen the photographer's portfolio, and you identify with the style and aesthetic of his/her images.
-For example, my style is based on minimal, laid-back posing, with a photojournalistic and editorial approach.
+For example, my style relies on minimal, laid-back posing with a photojournalistic and editorial approach.

 Camille Fontánez Photo operates legally in Puerto Rico. 🙂